Alexei Navalny: Yves Rocher case

-A Moscow court on 2 February 2021 replaced Navalny's three-and-a-half-year suspended sentence with a prison sentence, minus the amount of time he spent under house arrest, meaning he would spend over 2 1/2 years in a corrective labour colony.
+A Moscow court on 2 February 2021 replaced Navalny's three-and-a-half-year suspended sentence with a prison sentence, minus the amount of time he spent under house arrest, meaning he would spend two years and eight months in a corrective labour colony.
 The verdict was condemned by the governments of the United States, United Kingdom, Germany, France and others as well as the EU.
 Immediately after the verdict was announced, protests in a number of Russian cities were held and met with a harsh police crackdown.
 Navalny later returned to court for a trial on slander charges, where he was accused of defaming a World War II veteran who took part in a promotional video backing the constitutional amendments last year.
 The case was launched in June 2020 after Navalny called those who took part in the video "corrupt lackeys" and "traitors".
 Navalny called the case politically motivated and accused authorities of using the case to smear his reputation.
 Although the charge is punishable by up to two years in prison if proven, his lawyer said that Navalny cannot face a custodial sentence because the law was changed to make it a jailable offence after the alleged crime had taken place.

-The European Court of Human Rights ruled on 16 February 2021 that the Russian government should release Navalny immediately, with the court saying that the resolution was made in "regard to the nature and extent of risk to the applicant's life".
+The European Court of Human Rights ruled on 16 February 2021 that the Russian government should release Navalny immediately, saying that the resolution was made in "regard to the nature and extent of risk to the applicant's life".
 Navalny's lawyers had applied to the court for an "interim measure" for his release on 20 January 2021 after his detention.
 However Russian officials indicated that they would not comply with the decision.
 Justice Minister Konstantin Chuychenko called the measure a "flagrant intervention in the operation of a judicial system of a sovereign state" as well as "unreasonable and unlawful", claiming that it did not "contain any reference to any fact or any norm of the law, which would have allowed the court to take this decision".
 In December 2020, a series of laws were also passed and signed that gave the constitution precedence over rulings made by international bodies as well international treaties.
 A few days later, a Moscow court rejected Navalny's appeal and upheld his prison sentence; however, it reduced his sentence by six weeks after deciding to count his time under house arrest as part of his time served.
 Another court convicted Navalny on slander charges against the World War II veteran, fining him 850,000 rubles ($).